AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/tags.md

 1. Select the tags you want to append.
 You can select up to 50 tags at once.
 Open the Actions drop-down menu and select **[!UICONTROL Append]**.
 1. The  **[!UICONTROL Append Tags]** dialogue box appears showing the selected tags.
 1. You can append an additional tag to all the learning with the selected tags by entering the name of the **[!UICONTROL New Tag]** or from the drop-down list of the existing tags.
-The new tag will be appended to all the associated learning across Captivate Prime.
+The new tag will be appended to all the associated learning across Learning Manager.

    Semicolon or comma cannot be a part of the tag name.
 If used, Prime will show an error message.
 Note that tags without semicolons and display of error messages while using such tags as part of some LO will not be handled for migration scenarios.